ynoproject/ynotranslations/README.md

 A: You can add `Font=Builtin` in the Meta.ini of your translation to make it use the default font of the engine.
 Alternatively, you can place a font file named `Font` or `Font2` in the `Font` folder of your translation to use a specific font.

-Q: Is it possible to translate the lines used for the settings menu, the warnings, when closing the game...?
+Q: Is it possible to translate the lines used for the settings menu, the warnings, the message when closing the game...?

 A: No. Those lines are taken directly from the EasyRPG Player and are not part of the game, [and no translation as part of the Player is provided at the moment](https://github.com/EasyRPG/Player/issues/3100).